ta3ag/lbd/docs/BackendTutorial/source/globalvar.rst

 an assembler operation generates more than one machine language instruction, reference Mips ABI [#]_.

-Following code will exspand .cpload into machine instructions as below.
+Following code will exspand .cpload and .cprestore into machine instructions as below.
 "0fa00000 09aa0000 13aa6000" is the **.cpload** machine instructions
 displayed in comments of Cpu0MCInstLower.cpp.